rafalp/Misago/dev-docs/plugins/extensions.md

 First, the plugin imports the necessary dependencies:

-1. The `TextMetadata` data class that renders the string stored in its `text` attribute in metadata lists.
+1. The `DatetimeMetadata` data class that renders a date and time in metadata lists.
 2. The `extends` decorator used to register extensions.
 3. The `ThreadDetailView` built-in view to extend.